Canada Housing Infrastructure Fund

 Budget 2024 created the Canada Housing Infrastructure Fund (CHIF) to invest in effective and reliable drinking water, wastewater, stormwater, and solid waste infrastructure to unlock more housing, faster.

-The direct delivery stream has an envelope of $1 billion administered by Housing, Infrastructure and Communities Canada (HICC).
+The Direct Delivery stream has an envelope of $1 billion administered by Housing, Infrastructure and Communities Canada (HICC).
 This funding is available directly to municipalities, Indigenous communities, and other eligible recipients to support pressing infrastructure needs that will directly enable housing supply.

-The provincial and territorial agreement stream has an envelope of $5 billion, which will be provided to the provinces and territories via agreements to support long-term priorities.
+The Provincial and Territorial Agreement stream has an envelope of $5 billion, which will be provided to the provinces and territories via agreements to support long-term priorities.
 The respective allocations under this envelope will be administered by the provinces and territories themselves.
-Under the provincial and territorial agreement stream, the provinces and territories will be responsible for identifying, prioritizing and submitting projects to HICC for consideration.
+Under the Provincial and Territorial Agreement stream, the provinces and territories will be responsible for identifying, prioritizing and submitting projects to HICC for consideration.

 Projects receiving funding under one stream are not eligible to receive funding from the other stream.